On this page

 There are several potential health and safety hazards associated with caregiving and housekeeping duties, including:

-- Risk of illness or infection from changing diapers, performing first aid, etc.
+- Risk of illness or infection due to exposure to blood or bodily fluids when changing diapers, performing first aid, etc.

 - Exposure to chemicals in household cleaning products.